xLPMG/algorithm-engineering/answers/lecture_2/report.md

 **Read the paper There’s plenty of room at the Top: What will drive computer performance after Moore’s law?
 Explain in detail the figure Performance gains after Moore’s law ends.**

+The lower part of the figure is labeled "The Bottom" and represents the foundation, on which computer performance gains in the last 50 years have built on.
+According to Moore's law, the number of transistors on a computer chip doubles every two years.
+This meant that simply relying on improvements in semiconductor technology yielded predictable, broad-based gains in computer performance.
+However, it is becoming increasingly hard to keep Moore's law up.
+In order to double the number of transistors, each individual transistor needs to shrink in size.
+Lately, the process of transistor miniaturization has started to stall.
+On one hand, we have reached the limits of physics since the physics of materials changes at atomic levels.
+On the other hand, we have also reached the limits of what is economically feasible to manufacture.

+The upper two-thirds of the figure show other opportunities for computer performance gains.
+Now that it has become harder to squeeze out performance at "The Bottom", the three mentioned technologies could be used to further increase performance:

+**Software**

+Software can be made more efficient by performance engineering.
+This practice aims to reduce inefficiencies in programs (bloat) and also looks as customization of software to the underlying hardware.
+Certain hardware might be equipped with accelerators such as matrix or vector units, which could speed up calculations of a program if used correctly.

+**Algorithms**

+Engineering more-efficient algorithms can also yield performance gains, however rather unevenly and ultimately with diminishing returns.
+An originally naive algorithm might be improved by a lot if a new and more efficient approach is found, but once the algorithm is reaching the minimally required theoretical complexity of the problem, performance gains will stall as well.
+The biggest benefits can be seen when looking from a different direction: engineering algorithms for new problem domains (e.g., machine learning) and from developing new theoretical machine models that better reflect emerging hardware.

+**Hardware**

+The third technology in the figure is hardware architecture.
+Here, the process of hardware streamlining is used to increase computer performance.
+An example would be processor simplification, where complex processing cores are simplified in order to shrink their footprint.
+This in return allows placing more cores on the same chip.
+Another example is domain specialization, where hardware is customized for a particular application domain.
+Lately, this is heavily used in machine learning applications, where floating-point precision is decreased from the 32 bits to 16, 8 or even 4 bits.

+In conclusion, the figure shows three opportunities to keep up the gains in computer performance (The Top) in the post-Moore era, where steady performance gains are no longer guaranteed by advancements in semiconductor technology (The Bottom).

 ## Task 3 (optional)

 **Do the coding warmup on slide 20.**